Nihal-Pandey-2302/rust-evm-indexer/README.md

 *   **Batch Processing:** Blocks are fetched in configurable batches to optimize throughput.
 *   **Concurrency:** Network requests (fetching blocks and receipts) are asynchronous, preventing blocking of the main thread.

-### 🛡️ Data Integrity & Reorg Strategy
+### Reorg Handling & Atomicity

-* **ACID Compliance (Atomic Writes):** The system leverages **PostgreSQL Transactions** (`pool.begin().await`) to ensure state consistency.
-A block, its transactions, and logs are committed as a single atomic unit.
-If any insertion fails, the entire block is rolled back, preventing partial state corruption.
+*   **Atomic Writes:** The system uses **PostgreSQL Transactions** (`pool.begin().await`) to ensure data integrity.
+A block, its transactions, and logs are committed as a single unit.
+If any part fails, the entire block is rolled back.
-* **Concurrency Strategy:** The ingester currently prioritizes throughput using `ON CONFLICT DO NOTHING` to safely handle overlapping poll cycles without crashing.
+*   **Current Reorg Strategy:** The system currently uses `ON CONFLICT DO NOTHING` to handle duplicate block processing.
-* **Reorg Handling (In Progress):** I have designed a **Recursive Rollback Strategy** to handle chain reorganizations by validating `parent_hash` continuity and performing atomic depth-based rollbacks.
-    * *See the implementation design here:* [Issue #1: Recursive Chain Reorg Handling Strategy](https://github.com/Nihal-Pandey-2302/rust-evm-indexer/issues/1)
+*   **Future Reorg Support:** Full chain reorganization handling is planned.
+This will involve checking the `parent_hash` of new blocks against the local database to detect forks and perform necessary rollbacks.

 ## 🛠️ Tech Stack

 *   **Language:** Rust (Edition 2021)